Wairarapa Rape &

 Hear from our coordinator, Michelle Ihaka

-Michelle shares what we do and why it matters.
+Michelle shares some insights below, into what we do and why it matters.
 We provide specialist, 24-hour free and confidential crisis support for anyone in our community affected by sexual harm, whether it’s recent or something from the past.

 Our support is available to anyone, whether you’ve experienced harm yourself or you’re supporting someone who has, like a whānau member, friend, or caregiver.